1 July police stabbing

+Some Hong Kong netizens called Leung a "martyr" and "brave".
+Some citizens went to the attack site to lay flowers and bow.
+Police strongly condemned the mourning and while it did not declare the laying of flowers to mourn the attacker to be illegal, it did not recommend "these so-called mourning rituals" and stated that encouraging such memorials of Leung was "no different from supporting terrorism".
+It said that some parents had brought young children to mourn, and had intended to "beautify, romanticize, heroize and even rationalize the murderer's cold-blooded act of attempting to kill."

 Incident

 Approximately at 22:10, Leung Kin-fai, a 50-year-old man who was dressed in black and wearing a backpack suddenly raised a knife and stabbed a 28-year-old Police Tactical Unit police officer's back from behind outside Causeway Bay Sogo, causing the officer to fall on the ground.
 The suspect inserted the knife to his own chest shortly after.
 His heart position was bleeding.
 Immediately, he was subdued to ground by five to six police officers.
 He died at 23:20 after being sent to Ruttonjee Hospital for rescue.
 According to reporters and eyewitnesses on site, the police officer bled heavily after being stabbed.
 There was also a lot of blood near the subdued assailant.
 The attack was filmed and live-streamed by a reporter from Secret China, a Chinese-language media outlet from the United States.

 The police said the injured police officer was from East Kowloon Police Tactical Unit.
 His scapula was injured and his lung was pierced.
 After an emergency operation at Queen Mary Hospital, his condition improved from critical to serious the next morning.
 The police classified the incident as an attempted murder and suicide.

 After the officer fell on the ground, three nearby police officers drew their guns.
 At the same time, a large number of officers arrived at the scene and sealed off East Point Road, driving away citizens and reporters.
 The new Commissioner of Police Raymond Siu came to the scene to be briefed about the incident.
 Police officers collected evidence on site afterwards and found a fruit knife and a sabre.
 At approximately 23:20, police officers stopped and searched a woman near the scene of the assault and found a utility knife on her body.
 She was shackled and taken to a police car.
 Later, a man was also taken on the police car with his head covered by black cloth.